MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 1. Declaration for **xmlns:desktop**
 1. In the **IgnorableNamespaces** attribute, **com** and **desktop**
 1. **desktop:Extension** for **windows.toastNotificationActivation** to declare your toast activator CLSID (using a new GUID of your choice).
 1. MSIX only: **com:Extension** for the COM activator using the GUID from step #4.
-Be sure to include the `Arguments="-ToastActivated"` so that you know your launch was from a notification
+Be sure to include the `Arguments="----AppNotificationActivated:"` so that you know your launch was from a notification

 #### [Windows App SDK](#tab/appsdk)